kaustubhhiware/dotfiles/README.md

 # dotfiles
+## NOTE: I have moved away from using arch linux, this is only a record, no longer maintained branch

 Because dotfiles were getting quite a handful to manage.
 Here is a collection of my well-documented dotfiles, listing all sources and alternatives.

 All .config files needed for UI and UX.